nyphilarchive/PerformanceHistory/README.md

 ##Considerations
 * A **program** is defined as one or more performances or presentations in which the same **repertoire**, **conductors**, and **soloists** are EXACTLY the same (dates, times, locations may vary within).
 For example, if a soloist plays an encore one night but not another, the concert with the encore becomes a different program.
-* Only complete titles are included.
+* ~~Only complete titles are included.
 If an excerpt or movement is performed, this will not be indicated in the database at this time.
-We are working to include this in the near future.
+We are working to include this in the near future.~~ Movements are now included as cataloged by NYP.
+Keep in mind that we do not necessarily catalog every movement in the work, only movements that we have ever performed.
 * To see detailed information about our internal descriptive standards, please go to http://nyphil.org/history/performance-history/help.

 ##Repository Contents